 Coronary artery disease is a common heart condition that could lead to a potentially life-threatening heart attack, but it often doesn't cause symptoms until it reaches an advanced stage.
-To find out whether you're at risk, get a checkup at Peak Heart & Vascular in Laveen, Surprise, Avondale, Flagstaff, and Phoenix, Arizona.
+To find out whether you're at risk, get a checkup at Peak Heart & Vascular in Laveen, Sun City West, and Surprise, Arizona.
 The board-certified cardiologists perform expert percutaneous coronary intervention (PCI) procedures at their ambulatory surgery center, including managing patients who have multivessel coronary artery disease.
 Call Peak Heart & Vascular today to schedule a consultation or book online.

 Coronary artery disease is a circulatory problem that affects the major blood vessels supplying your heart.

 The most likely cause of coronary artery disease is the build-up of cholesterol and other debris from your blood on the walls of the blood vessels.
 This sticky substance – known as plaque – makes the arteries narrower, resulting in restricted blood flow.